 Employee engagement is one of the burning topics that HR teams worldwide are concerned about.
-Today, let’s focus on understanding how some companies have managed to excel in employee engagement.
-For this, we will need to know the different strategies they follow to ace engagement in the modern work culture.
+Today, let's focus on understanding how some companies have managed to excel in employee engagement.
+For this, we will need to know the different strategies they follow to nail employee engagement in the modern workplace.

 Let me start with a simple question.
 Do you feel disengaged at work?
 If your answer is yes, don’t be alarmed, you are not alone.
 A whopping 80% of the global workforce feels disengaged at work, making employee engagement the most sought after trait for any business.

 It is a well-established fact that engaged employees are more productive at work than those who are disengaged.
 No wonder why HR professionals keep drumming up employee engagement every chance they get.
 Engaged employees are more likely to stay motivated and remain committed to their employers.
 They are also immensely focused on helping achieve the collective business goals of the organization and driving its future.

 Disengaged employees will only bring down the productivity of other focused and engaged workers.
 They reduce the quality of customer interactions, service calls and this can make the work culture, retention rates, turnover rates, and other critical business areas suffer.

 Organizations that are nailing employee engagement, determine which employees can stay, perform and contribute to organizational success.
 They measure employee engagement by using the right metrics on an automated HR tool(increasingly cloud-based platforms now).

 Organizations make informed decisions using data generated by metrics customized for their engagement strategy.
 They understand that by getting to the heart of what matters to the employees, they can motivate high performance and align the talent with business strategy.